tronikos/esphome-magnetometer-water-gas-meter/README.md

 ### Temperature

+Only supported if you are using a QMC5883L.
 Place another temperature sensor next to the QMC5883L and adjust the temperature offset so that they match.

 ## Home Assistant alerts